-The Headteacher has day to day responsibility for co-ordinating the implementation of this policy and monitoring outcomes, with the support of the inclusion lead and other key members of the leadership team.
-The Headteacher has expert and informed knowledge of evidence based research of 'what works' and 'how' this works in diminishing the difference.
-She knows how to customise this research to fit the needs of our pupils and school context.
+The Deputy Headteacher has day to day responsibility for co-ordinating the implementation of this policy and monitoring outcomes, with the support of the inclusion lead and other key members of the leadership team.
+The Deputy Headteacher has expert and informed knowledge of evidence based research of 'what works' and 'how' this works in diminishing the difference.
+The Deputy Headteacher knows how to customise this research to fit the needs of our pupils and school context.

-Teresa Cross and Clare Tilling will monitor the use of the Disadvantaged on a termly basis to track the allocation and use of pupil premium funding.
+The Leadership Team will monitor and evaluate pupil outcomes on a termly basis to track the allocation and use of pupil premium funding.
 They will also analyse the effectiveness of provision and whether it is providing value for money.

-- 5.1.1 It will be the responsibility of the Headteacher to include the following information in the annual report for Governors, and at Full Governors' Meetings: - The progress made towards diminishing the difference, by year group, for disadvantaged pupils - An outline of the provision that has been made since the last annual report - An evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support - 5.1.2 The school's Finance Officer will monitor the spending of the pupil premium funding.
+- 5.1.1 It will be the responsibility of the Headteacher to include the following information in the end of year report for Governors, and at Full Governors' Meetings.
+They will include: - The progress made towards diminishing the difference, by year group, for disadvantaged pupils - An outline of the provision that has been made since the last annual report - An evaluation of the cost effectiveness, in terms of the progress made by the pupils receiving a particular provision, when compared with other forms of support - 5.1.2 The Headteacher and Leadership Team will also provide interim reports throughout the year. - 5.1.3 The school's Finance Officer will monitor the spending of the pupil premium funding.

-5.2 Teaching and Support Staff will:
+5.2 Teaching Staff Will:

-- Maintain the highest expectations of all pupils. - Promote an inclusive and collaborative ethos in their classrooms which enable all pupils to thrive. - Plan and deliver curricula and lessons to a high standard and support the acceleration of progress in learning, so that gaps can be narrowed and improvements maintained. - Support disadvantaged groups of pupils in their class through differentiated planning and teaching, especially for those who find aspects of learning difficult and are in danger of falling behind. - 5.2.1 The school will provide opportunities for staff to engage in a range of professional development opportunities suited to their particular needs and role.
+- Maintain highest expectations of all pupils. - Promote an inclusive and collaborative ethos in their classrooms which enable all pupils to thrive. - Plan and deliver curricula and lessons to a high standard and support the acceleration of progress in learning, so that gaps can be narrowed and improvements maintained. - Support disadvantaged groups of pupils in their class through differentiated planning and teaching, especially for those who find aspects of learning difficult and are in danger of falling behind. - Ensure that support staff are deployed effectively so that their interventions and guidance contribute to the best possible outcomes. - 5.2.1 The school will provide opportunities for staff to engage in a range of professional development opportunities and action research that is suited to their particular needs and role.